-The capacities to study and monitor terrestrial mammals need to be extended.
+The capacities to study and monitor mammals need to be extended.
 Up-to-date information, reliable equipment, good handling skills, species identification knowledge are of crucial importance to study them.
 Structured information enabling to know the distribution and population trends of mammals better will help to protect the mammals better.

 The Habitat Foundation wants to address this in the most efficient way by developing a capacities building program that will enhance the abilities on mammal field study and conservation in Eastern and Southeastern Europe.